levan92/cocojson/docs/tools/filter_cat.md

 Filter categories from COCO JSON.

-Takes in a list of category names to keep.
+Takes in a list of category names or list of category ids to keep.

 ## Usage